 Foolish final fund thoughts

-If you'd like to take a look at this large-cap growth Champ -- and 29 more superior funds that Shannon has identified for subscribers -- you can see them all for free with a 30-day trial to Champion Funds.
+If you'd like to take a look at this large-cap growth Champ, as well as 34 more superior funds that Shannon has identified for subscribers, you can see them all for free with a 30-day trial to Champion Funds.
 You'll also have access to Shannon's aggressive, moderate, and conservative model portfolios, as well as to fund manager interviews and asset-allocation game plans.
-There is no obligation to subscribe.
-Click here to get started.
+Best of all, the new issue - which releases at 4:00 EST Thursday afternoon -- reviews Shannon's current thinking on every fund recommended to date.
+It's a great time to get started, and there is no obligation to subscribe.
+Click here to learn more.

 This article was originally published on Aug.
 26, 2005.
 It has been updated.